eda-labs/eda-telemetry-lab/README.md

 3. **Bootstrap the Namespace in EDA:**

     Execute:
     ```
     kubectl exec -n eda-system $(kubectl get pods -n eda-system | grep eda-toolbox | awk '{print $1}') -- edactl namespace bootstrap clab-eda-st
     ```

 4. **Install the EDA Apps (Prometheus and Kafka):**

     Run:
     ```
     kubectl apply -f manifests/with_cx/0000_apps.yaml
     ```

-> [!TIP]
-> Depending on your setup this can take couple of seconds/minutes.
+    **TIP:** Depending on your setup this can take a couple of seconds/minutes.
 Please check in the EDA UI if the apps are installed.

 5. **Deploy the Lab:**